mapikit/meta-system-docs/docs/api-docs/configuring/bops/bops.md

 #### `"customObjects"` - [Object Definition](../object-definition) (optional Array)
 This is a list of custom types you may want to have in your operation, particularly useful for grouping arguments and information.

-> This page is still under construction.
-Come back later for updates :)